Lipsticks and other lip care products such as lipliners, lip balms/salves, lip gloss, lip plumpers and sunscreens can cause:

 Allergic contact cheilitis due to lip cosmetics

 Who gets allergic contact cheilitis due to lip cosmetics?

 Lipsticks and lip care products are the commonest cause of allergic contact cheilitis in women.
 And as the majority of patients presenting with cheilitis are women, this makes these products the most common overall source of allergens.
 Toy make-up may contain high levels of fragrances and metals, above those recommended for cosmetics, and may play a role in sensitization.
 Lipsticks are regarded as moderate-risk cosmetics for the development of allergic reactions.

 What are the features of contact reactions to lip care products?

 Lipsticks and other lip care products are the major causes of allergic contact cheilitis of the vermilion margin, where the skin and red lip meet.
 Sometimes the reaction extends onto adjacent perioral skin, with or without the involvement of the angles of the mouth.

 The reaction may present in either acute or more persistent chronic forms.

 Acute allergic contact cheilitis may mimic contact urticaria, with swelling and small blisters within minutes of contact with the allergen.
 The reaction may spread to the face and neck.

 The chronic form, however, presents with redness, scaling or dryness, and itch.
-There may be associated mild swelling.
-Typically it begins within hours of contact and may persist for days, weeks or months if exposure to the allergen continues.
+This may be associated with mild swelling.
+Typically it begins within hours of contact and may persist for days, weeks or months, if exposure to the allergen continues.